Maintenance and Field Replacement

 6. Connect to the power source.

-7. Verify normal operation using the LED indicators for your switch Table 6.
+7. Verify normal operation using the LED indicators for your switch Table 6 - DC Power Supply Status LED States.

 Removing Power Supply Blank

-The power supply blank is held in place by friction.
+Friction holds The power supply blank in place.

 1. Put on a grounded, anti-static ESD strap.